 |Date & Time: 07/25/2022, 11:30 am|

 |Location: NCR Country Club|

-This annual golf tournament held every August at the NCR Country Club in Dayton is entering its 30th year!
-In addition to 18 holes, the event, whose proceeds benefit diabetes patient education through the Bull Family Diabetes Center.
+This annual golf tournament was held at the NCR Country Club in Dayton.
+Proceeds benefit diabetes patient education through the Bull Family Diabetes Center.

 Powered by Events Manager